 When you start testing your medical devices with the intended users, you will need to be sure that you have done everything you can to reduce the risk of harm to study participants.

 Not only that, but you have a reputation for quality and safety that must be upheld.
 In common with clinical studies, human factors studies need careful preparation and management to ensure that your professional standards are not compromised.

-Most of our team have worked in the pharmaceutical and medical device industries and the healthcare system.
 We understand the importance of standards, quality management and professional integrity.

 Our process for managing study-related risk

 Study risk assessment

 We identify all potential hazards in your proposed study; we design them out where possible in the protocol and reduce them to a minimum, for example by replacing drug with placebo, or using our own bespoke skin pads.